 Mech Hunter deck list and strategy

-Mech Hunter has established itself as a strong pick in the Saviors of Uldum meta.
+Mech Hunter is still kicking about in Descent of Dragons.
 This version of the deck is considered the best right now.

 |2 x Tracking||2 x Mecharoo|